alchemy-fr/RabbitMQ-Management-API-Client/README.md

 [![Build Status](https://secure.travis-ci.org/alchemy-fr/RabbitMQ-Management-API-Client.png?branch=master)](https://travis-ci.org/alchemy-fr/RabbitMQ-Management-API-Client)

+**Update:** This branch is an update to this library to allow it to work with modern (circa 2019) versions of PHP (>=7.2), RabbitMQ, Guzzle, React, Doctrine, PHPUnit and related support libraries. (see composer.json for version details) The existing version had too many dependencies on deprecated versions of other libraries preventing it from being utilized on new projects.
+This update fixes that.

+Extensive changes were needed under the hood but the API should remain nearly identical with the exception of the exceptions thrown from the non-async client code.

+Cases involving a non-existent entity (now including Add methods, such as trying to add a binding to a non-existant vhost) are now uniformly thrown as RabbitMQ&#92;Management&#92;Exception&#92;EntityNotFoundException where previously some were RabbitMQ&#92;Management&#92;Exception&#92;RuntimeException.
+Other exceptions from the underlying Guzzle library are now passed through as GuzzleHttp&#92;Exception&#92;ClientException rather than GuzzleHttp&#92;Exception&#92;RequestException due to changes in Guzzle.

+*(end update message)*

 This library is intended to help management of RabbitMQ server in an application.
 It provides two ways to query RabbitMQ : Synchronous query with Guzzle and Asynchronous query with React.